markstringer-dti/markstringer-dti.github.io/dti.md

 It's worth asking possibly, why?
 What was the experience of those guys who got together to talk about "lightweight" software methodologies that meant that in the final 93 word manifest, working software took up five of those words.

-I don't know for sure, but my thought is that they had all had experience of being involved in projects where the production of working software was delayed for a long time while the specification was agreed.
+My guess is that they had all had experience of being involved in projects where the production of working software was delayed.
+They worked on projects where months or years could go by before the specification was agreed.

 It's important to remember that for the first forty or fifty years that software development existed, that's how people thought it should be done.
 Software development was called software engineering and it was thought to be an offshoot of other kinds of engineering.
 And in other kinds of engineering, nothing is built before the production of detailed plans.

 But what is this second principle in the Agile manifesto saying?
 It's saying the engineering equivalent of "have a go at building a bridge and see how you get on."

 So why?
-Why would people who were experienced in the software development business and had got together for the express purpose of making the way that software development happened better, why would they want something about working software to be in the manifesto.
+Why would people who had got together for the express purpose of making the way that software development better, why would they want something about working software to be in the manifesto.

 OK, let's make this about you for a minute.
 Think of something that you know a lot about.
 There will be something.
 It doesn't have to be anything to do with work.
 But think of something that you know how to do.
 OK now think of some aspect of that thing that someone who wasn't an expert would think was strange about how do this thing.
 Why do you do that thing?